queenkjuul/ryzen-control-center/README.md

 ## About

-Inspired by the now-abandoned [Ryzen Controller](https://gitlab.com/ryzen-controller-team/ryzen-controller), designed for simple tray-focused interaction.
+Inspired by the now-deprecated [Ryzen Controller](https://gitlab.com/ryzen-controller-team/ryzen-controller), whose successor "Universal x86 Tuning Utility" is so universal that it does not run on Linux, and whose website commits the mortal sin of autoplaying a video with sound below the fold, and thus will not be mentioned again.

 Built with Electron, Vite, React, Tailwind, and DaisyUI.

-Development is focused on compatibility with latest Ubuntu, but should be mostly platform-independent.
+Development is focused on compatibility with latest Ubuntu, but the code is mostly platform-independent so a Windows version would be very little work.

 ## Roadmap